October 25, 2023

 How To Serve

-Whether you are making this sweet cake during the holiday season or just craving cranberries any time of year, you can enjoy it for dessert or a special breakfast.
+SERVE ALONE: Whether you are making this sweet cake during the holiday season or just craving cranberries any time of year, you can enjoy a slice on its own.

-Our applesauce cake and oatmeal cake are two more delicious cakes that you can enjoy year-round.
+Our applesauce cake and oatmeal cake are two more cakes that you can enjoy year-round.

 Storage

-Here are some tips to ensure your cake stays fresh and delicious, whether you’re planning to enjoy it immediately or save it for later.
+Here are some tips to ensure your cake stays fresh, whether you’re planning to enjoy it immediately or save it for later.

 MAKE AHEAD: If you want to get a head start on your cranberry cake, you can prepare the batter and refrigerate it for up to 24 hours before baking.